majid-cj/SimpleTodoApp/README.md

 2- then run "docker compose up --build"

-3- his "ifconfig | grep inet" in your terminal then get your public id
+3- hit "ifconfig | grep inet" in your terminal then get your public id

 # app setting